mattwynne/X0X0/README.markdown

 ## Running the unit tests

 The unit tests run in a browser.
-Just open up [unit-tests/index.html](unit-tests/index.html) to run then.
+Just open up `unit-tests/index.html` in a browser to run then.

 ## Running the acceptance tests